Pregnancy: Common Problems Of Pregnant Women

 However, if your pregnancy worries already affect your daily activities, then you might have anxiety.

-Some symptoms of anxiety include:
+Some of the symptoms of pregnant woman-related anxiety include:

 - Constant feeling of anxiousness